UMCarpentries/intro-curriculum-r/_episodes/02-unix-shell.md

 TODO: maybe add screenshot of man page?

+TODO: write about options (You'll see in the man page all the options for the command.
+These commands are used)

-Another way to get more information about a command is to run the command with the option `-h or --help` which will print brief documentation for the command.
+One very helpful flag that is available for any command is `-h or --help` which will print brief documentation for the command.

 ```
 less -h